Yuzuk1Shimotsuki/apple-music-alac-atmos-downloader/README.md

 - ALAC `(audio-alac-stereo)`
 - EC3 `(audio-atmos / audio-ec3)`
+- MV

+> [!NOTE]
-For AAC downloads, it is recommended to use [WorldObservationLog's AppleMusicDecrypt](https://github.com/WorldObservationLog/AppleMusicDecrypt).
+> For AAC downloads, it is recommended to use [WorldObservationLog's AppleMusicDecrypt](https://github.com/WorldObservationLog/AppleMusicDecrypt).

 ### Supported formats for AppleMusicDecrypt